ga4gh-beacon/B2RI_Documentation/docs/faq.md

 ### Should I update to the `latest` version?

 Yep.
 We recommend checking our Github repositories ([beacon2-ri-tools](https://github.com/mrueda/beacon2-ri-tools) and [beacon2-ri-api](https://github.com/EGA-archive/beacon2-ri-api)) and downloading the latest version.
-If the version it's in GitHub is because it passed our tests and it's ready to be used.
-In principle, a simple `git pull` will do the update for both containerized and non-containerized versions.

 ### How do I cite B2RI?